lbaile21/LastAliveTerminal/README.md

 Microbenchmarks are useful for isolating a change, but confirm the win shows up in an end-to-end scenario before claiming a speedup.

+### Common Pitfalls

+A few recurring traps are worth flagging explicitly, since they tend to produce misleading results even in otherwise careful benchmarks:

+- **Dead-code elimination.** Optimizing compilers and JITs will happily delete work whose result is never observed; ensure benchmark outputs are consumed (printed, summed, or returned) so the measured code actually runs.
+- **Cold vs. warm runs.** Discard the first few iterations to let caches, JIT tiers, and branch predictors stabilize before recording timings.
+- **Noisy neighbors.** Close background applications, disable indexing and auto-update daemons, and avoid running on battery power when collecting numbers intended for comparison.
+- **Single-input bias.** A win at one input size can be a regression at another; sweep across representative sizes rather than tuning to a single data point.

 ## Accessibility